congdaoduy298/GAN/README.md

  + Define the discriminator to classify image (real or fake).

- + Define the generator to generate image fixed_data (vector z on MNIST or SVHN, image X or Y in Yosemite national park).
+ + Define the generator to generate image from fixed_data (vector z on MNIST or SVHN, image X or Y in Yosemite national park).

  + Define loss and optimizer.